OfficeDev/DLPmigrationassistant/README.md

-# Microsoft Purview Data Loss Prevention migration assistant for Symantec (preview)
+# Microsoft Purview Data Loss Prevention migration assistant for Symantec

-## What is Microsoft Purview Data Loss Prevention migration assistant for Symantec (preview)?
+## What is Microsoft Purview Data Loss Prevention migration assistant for Symantec?

 The migration assistant is a Windows based desktop application that will migrate your DLP policies from other DLP platforms to [Microsoft's DLP platform](https://aka.ms/dlpweb).
 Go [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/dlp-learn-about-dlp?view=o365-worldwide) to learn more.